nerdy-glasses-tester/CYPRESS-POM-JAVASCRIPT/README.md

 6. In VS Code go to file and save workspace as and choose your project folder and select CYPRESS-POM-JAVASCRIPT.code-workspace and save it so you can always open up to this workspace for convenience
 7. In VS Code>click on the bottom triangle icon to open the terminal>Go to the Terminal Tab
 8. In VS Code Terminal>Type npm init and press ok for all questions (will create package.json file)
+9. (UPDATED)
+In VS Code Terminal>Type npm install -D cypress@6.3.0 cypress-axe@0.12.2
+(will create node_modules folder and package-lock.json file)

+(OLD)
-9. In VS Code Terminal>Type npm install cypress (will create node_modules folder and package-lock.json file)
+In VS Code Terminal>Type npm install cypress (will create node_modules folder and package-lock.json file)

 10. In VSCode Terminal>Type npm install prettier
 11. In VSCode Terminal>Type npx cypress open (will create cypress folder and cypress.json file)
 12. In VSCode Terminal>Type npm install cypress-xpath (this is so xpath can be used)